Annual statistics

 Total Active Cases

-Active appeals are those that are awaiting substantive hearing or awaiting final judgment.
+Active appeals are those that are awaiting a substantive hearing or awaiting final judgment.